enenflash/anti-gravity/README.md

 You can edit and create levels, textures and even menus.

 ## Keybinds
+(In the future this should be changeable in a settings menu)\
 Set keybinds in data/keybinds.json according to PyGame keys.

 ## Levels